Haynes Properties, LLC, et al. v. Burley Tobacco Growers Cooperative Association

 What’s New?

-This website has been redesigned to focus on information about distributions of dissolution proceeds and other steps after the Court’s approval (with modifications) of the dissolution settlement in July 2021 and the final determinations in August 2022 of eligibility to participate in distributions as Settlement Class members.
+This website has been redesigned to focus on information about distributions and other steps following the Court’s approval (with modifications) of the dissolution settlement in July 2021.

 Updates